Five ways to help you protect your loved ones

 3. Make a will

-When you’ve discussed your plans and chosen a guardian, the appointment needs to be made official.
+If you decide to appoint a guardian, the appointment needs to be made official.

 One of the best ways of doing this is to make a will, where you can also say what you’d like to happen to your money, property and possessions when you die (otherwise known as your ‘estate’).